Jelmerro/carafe/README.md

 `./carafe steam start`

-To run a different program inside the Steam carafe, add the location argument:
+To run a different program inside the Steam carafe, add the ask argument:

+`./carafe steam start --ask`

+Or use the location argument to start an executable inside the carafe directly:

 `./carafe steam start -l "Program Files (x86)/Internet Explorer/iexplore.exe"`